Fabiano2007/TicTacToe-Project/Planing.md

 ## Managing our Time

-<p> Luckily me and Fabiano did a great time table.
-There were some days we couldn't work as we planned but we decided to work on other days more.
-Also we were lucky that Fabiano new about going to Holidays soon enough, so we could include that into our time.
-Till now we never had any complications with our Time managing.
-Since we both made a Taslist in the beginning we could plan eversthing smoothly.
-The only mistake we made was that we didnt plan time for including our Feedback into our Project.
-Needing to do some diffrences to your project also takes up time, which we forgot to include.
-Luckily we currently have Holidays and at work we are sometimes allowed to work on our Project, so we do the updating there. </p>
+<p> Luckily, we had a great timetable.
+There were some days we couldn't work as we planned, but we decided to work on other days more.
+Also, we were lucky that Fabiano knew about going to Holidays soon enough, so we could include that into our time.
+Till now, we never had any complications with our Time management.
+Since we both made a task list in the beginning, we could plan everything smoothly.
+The only mistake we made was that we didn't plan time for including our Feedback in our Project.
+Needing to make some differences to your project also takes up time, which we forgot to include.
+Luckily we currently have Holidays and at work, we are sometimes allowed to work on our Project, so we do the updating there. </p>

 <hr>